Port of Singapore Authority (PSA) Reports Handling 40 Million TEU in 2024

 PSA CEO ONG Kim Pong

 Next to the Tuas Container Terminal is a 18.5-hectare PSA Supply Chain Hub.
 The Automated Storage and Retrieval System (ASRS) can move pallets horizontally and vertically on a 24/7 basis.
-The Warehouse Management System (WMS) will be linked to the Port Management System and be able to exchange critical operation for the smooth integration and operation of the warehouse and port facilities.
+The Warehouse Management System (WMS) will be linked to the Port Management System, and is able to exchange critical data for the smooth integration and operation of the warehouse and port facilities.

-Going forward, Tuas is putting into operations more berths, by expanding from three to eight berths.
+Going forward, the Tuas MegaPort plans to operationalize more berths by expanding from three to eight berths.
 The employee count will also rise to 500, while the number of AGV in the container park will increase to 300.
-All this investment and technology will contribute to maintain Singapore as a leading international maritime hub of choice.
+All this investment and technology will contribute to maintaining Singapore as a leading international #MaritimeHub.